adrianferre/portfolio/README.md

-# This is my personal profile, still under construction
+# This is my personal profile, still under development

 This project was created using (gatsby-simplefolio)[https://img.shields.io/github/forks/cobidev/gatsby-simplefolio]